Trolleybuses in Dayton

-One of only five such systems currently operating in the U.S., and the only one in a city without a subway, light rail, or streetcar system, the Dayton trolley bus system is the current manifestation of an electric transit service that has been operated continuously in Dayton since 1888 — longer than in any other city in the United States.
-By the 1970s, Dayton was already the smallest U.S. city still operating a trolley bus system.
-For both of these reasons, the city's trolley buses are locally considered an icon of Dayton.
+One of only five such systems still operating in the U.S. in the 2000s (and one of only four after the summer 2023 closure of the Boston system) and the only one in a city without a subway, light rail, or streetcar system, the Dayton trolleybus system is the current manifestation of an electric transit service that has been operated continuously in Dayton since 1888—longer than in any other city in the United States.
+By the 1970s, Dayton was already the smallest U.S. city still operating a trolleybus system.
+For both of these reasons, the city's trolleybuses are locally considered an icon of Dayton.

 History

-The first electric trolley bus (ETB) service in Ohio began operation in Dayton, on April 23, 1933, when the Salem Avenue-Lorain Avenue line was converted from streetcars to trolley coaches — or trolley buses, as they are most commonly known today.
-Electric streetcar service in Dayton had started in 1888, and it continued through to, and indeed beyond, the start of trolley bus service.
-The last streetcar line in Dayton, City Railway's route 1-Third Street, was converted to trolley buses on September 28, 1947.
-Today, and already the case by the 1980s, Dayton's trolley bus system is the second-oldest in the Western Hemisphere (which in 2011 totals 18 systems), exceeded in longevity only by the Philadelphia trolley bus system, which opened on October 14, 1923.
+The first electric trolleybus service in Ohio began operation in Dayton on April 23, 1933, when the Salem Avenue-Lorain Avenue line was converted from streetcars to trolley coaches.
+Electric streetcar service in Dayton had started in 1888, and it continued through to and beyond the start of trolleybus service.
+The last streetcar line in Dayton, City Railway's route 1-Third Street, was converted to trolleybuses on September 28, 1947.
+Dayton's trolleybus system is the second-oldest in the Western Hemisphere (which in 2011 totals 18 systems), exceeded in longevity only by the Philadelphia trolleybus system, which opened on October 14, 1923.

-The first trolley bus line in Dayton was opened by the Dayton Street Railway company (DSR).
-The impetus for the decision to adopt trolley buses was a 1932 fire at the company's carbarn (maintenance and storage facility), which gutted the building and destroyed 16 streetcars and two gas buses.
-After studying trolley coach systems then operating in other small cities, DSR placed an order with the J. G. Brill Company for 12 trolley buses, and these inaugurated service on the city's first ETB line in April 1933.
-However, the Dayton Street Railway was only the first of several companies to operate trolley bus service in Dayton, some of which operated concurrently and shared overhead wires on some sections, mainly in downtown.
+The first trolleybus line in Dayton was opened by the Dayton Street Railway company.
+The impetus for the decision to adopt trolleybuses was a 1932 fire at the company's carbarn, which gutted the building and destroyed sixteen streetcars and two gasoline-powered buses.
+After studying trolley coach systems then operating in other small cities, DSR placed an order with the J. G. Brill Company for twelve trolleybuses, and these inaugurated service on the city's first ETB line in April 1933.
+However, the Dayton Street Railway was only the first of several companies to operate trolleybus service in Dayton, some of which operated concurrently and shared overhead wires on some sections, mainly in downtown.

 In the late 19th century, it was common in the United States for cities to be served by multiple different streetcar companies, each company typically operating a few lines.
 However, via mergers, acquisitions and sometimes bankruptcy the number of operating companies gradually declined to just one or two in each city.
 By 1930, most U.S. cities had just one company providing all urban transit service.
-Dayton was unusual in having multiple transit companies in operation through to the World War II era.
-In 1933, when the first trolley bus service began operating, Dayton still had five separate streetcar companies providing urban service, and all five eventually converted some or all of their routes to trolley buses, over the period 1933–40; these are the first five companies listed in the table below.
+Dayton was unusual in having multiple transit companies in operation through to World War II.
+In 1933, when the first trolleybus service began operating, Dayton still had five separate streetcar companies providing urban service, and all five eventually converted some or all of their routes to trolleybuses over the period 1933–40.
 As late as the 1960s, transit service in Dayton was provided "almost exclusively by trolley coaches".